 - State your claim: Your own perspective about the argument.

 - Provide a middle ground: Carefully bring both sides of the argument together and provide a compromised solution.

 - Conclusion - Concluding remarks that state the benefits of a compromised solution.

-You can follow any of these 3 types of argument models in your essay.
+You can follow any of these 3 types of argument essay models in your argumentative essay.
 These models will help you to write an argumentative essay in a well structured and persuasive way.
-And, if you want you can combine them together and make your own type of argument model.
+And, if you want you can combine them together and make your own type of argument style.

 Steps to Structure an Argumentative Essay